Bloc3k/CPT_scripts/README.md

 example: `ferm.py 69` will run test only once or `ferm.py 69 3` will run test 3 times

 ## <a name="gen"></a>Generator
+The generator is and element such that if you do element^1 than element^2 and so on, it will generate all elements in the group.
+The group Z*q has phi(phi(q)) generators, ONLY if q is a prime!!!
+The only possible orders of an element are divisors of the Order of the group.
+Only these possible orders are necessary to test if testing an element to be a generator.
+If at the possible order is the element congruent to 1 than this element is not a generator.
+However, if the element is congruent to 1 at the order of phi(q) than the element is a generator.
 * `gen.py <element> <modulo>` - test if `<element>` is a generator in `Z*<modulo>`
+* `gen.py <-t | --theory>` - prints out some basic theory

 example: `gen.py 3 10`